-- our Named Executives do not generally have employment agreements; - our Named Executives do not receive supplemental retirement benefits; - our Named Executives do not receive any perquisites that are not generally available to all employees, other than access to one parking space for our CEO; - our incentive compensation practices are reviewed annually by the Compensation Committee to ensure that we are not encouraging undue risk-taking and we are aligning executive compensation with the strategic objectives and performance of the Company; - our Chief Executive Officer's annual salary and incentive compensation are established by the Compensation Committee, which is composed of independent directors; - a substantial portion of our Chief Executive Officer's compensation is driven by performance goals which are established annually by the Compensation Committee from a broad array of financial, performance and strategic parameters and capped pursuant to a contractual arrangement; and - we have approved a compensation recovery policy which provides, under certain circumstances, for the recovery, in the event of a restatement of our financial statements (as a result of misconduct) due to a material noncompliance of the Company with any financial reporting requirement under the securities laws, of (i) all of the incentive compensation received by our executive officers (currently our Chairman and Chief Executive Officer and Chief Financial Officer), as well as cash bonuses and any profits realized from the sale of securities of the Company during the twelve month period following the first public issuance or filing with the SEC (whichever comes first) of the final document embodying such financial reporting requirement and (ii) the unvested incentive compensation received by any other officers and employees designated by the Compensation Committee during the three fiscal years prior to a restatement of our financial statements.
-Additionally, in the case of material misconduct or other violative behavior, our policy requires the recovery of some or all of the unvested incentive compensation granted to our executive officers and other designated officers and employees.
+- our Named Executives do not generally have employment agreements; - our Named Executives do not receive supplemental retirement benefits; - our Named Executives do not receive any perquisites that are not generally available to all employees, other than access to one parking space for our Chief Executive Officer; - our incentive compensation practices are reviewed annually by the Compensation Committee to ensure that we are not encouraging undue risk-taking and we are aligning executive compensation with the strategic objectives and performance of the Company; - our Chief Executive Officer's annual salary and incentive compensation are established by the Compensation Committee, which is composed of independent directors; - a substantial portion of our Chief Executive Officer's compensation is variable and is driven by performance goals which are established annually by the Compensation Committee from a broad array of financial, performance and strategic parameters and capped pursuant to a contractual arrangement; and - we have approved a compensation recovery policy which provides, under certain circumstances, for the recovery, in the event of a restatement of our financial statements (as a result of misconduct) due to a material noncompliance of the Company with any financial reporting requirements under the securities laws, of (i) all of the incentive compensation received by our executive officers (currently our Chairman and Chief Executive Officer and Chief Financial Officer), as well as cash bonuses and any profits realized from the sale of securities of the Company during the twelve month period following the first public issuance or filing with the SEC (whichever comes first) of the final document embodying such financial reporting requirements and (ii) the unvested incentive compensation received by any other officers and employees designated by the Compensation Committee during the three fiscal years prior to a restatement of our financial statements.
+Additionally, in the case of material misconduct or other violative behavior, our policy requires the recovery of a portion of the unvested incentive compensation granted to our executive officers and other designated officers and employees.

-Some highlights of our 2017 compensation decisions include the following:
+Some highlights of our 2018 compensation decisions include the following:

-- The Company's 2017 financial performance improved from 2016 and accordingly our 2017 general bonus allocations were modestly higher than 2016; - Base salaries paid to senior executive officers in 2017 were not increased from 2016 levels;

-- Our methodologies to track short-term performance and annual bonuses for our Named Executives modestly increased compared to 2016; and - On January 30, 2018, the Company awarded a total of 281,919 restricted shares of Class A Stock to our employees.
-Of these restricted shares, 126,240 shares will cliff vest in three years and 155,679 will cliff vest in five years.
+- The Company's financial performance was better in 2018 than in the immediately preceding year and accordingly, our general bonus allocations were modestly higher than in the prior year; - Base salaries paid to our Named Executives in 2018 were not increased from 2017 levels; - Our methodologies to track annual performance and annual incentive compensation for our Named Executives resulted in modest increases compared to 2017; and - On January 31, 2019, the Company awarded a total of 359,708 restricted shares of Class A Stock to our employees.
+Of these restricted shares, 151,818 shares will cliff vest in three years and 207,890 will cliff vest in five years.
 These awards will be expensed over the applicable three or five year vesting period.

-The foregoing 2017 Company Performance and Compensation Highlights do not purport to be complete and are subject to, and qualified in their entirety by reference to, the Compensation Discussion and Analysis set forth below which should be read in its entirety for a full and complete understanding of our compensation policies and practices as well as the compensation awarded to, earned by, or paid to our executive officers for 2017 as well as to our Annual Report on Form 10-K for the year ended December 31, 2017.
+The foregoing 2018 Company Performance and Compensation Highlights do not purport to be complete and are subject to, and qualified in their entirety by reference to, the Compensation Discussion and Analysis set forth below which should be read in its entirety for a full and complete understanding of our compensation policies and practices as well as the compensation awarded to, earned by, or paid to our executive officers for 2018, as well as to our Annual Report on Form 10-K for the year ended December 31, 2018.